mediabots/Wordpress-Php-Image-Hosting-Script/README.md

 # [Wordpress/Php] Image Hosting Script/Theme for image sharing (easy to setup)

-This theme dedicated to photo/image lovers.
+This Wordpress theme dedicated to photo/image lovers.

 Now you can upload & share your beautiful moments with the help of this free wordpress theme, which is actually an "Image Hosting Script".

-Made fully in Php/Wordpress.
+Script Made fully in Php/Wordpress.

 [Note- No plugin would be required!]